DCS-OpenSource/dcs-opensource-modding-guide/docs/EDM-Export/Animations.md

 !!!
 Warning
     * Max 4 bones per deforming mesh
     * Need to manually Define a bounding box or won't export
+    * Armature modifier needs name Armature, not anything else (not root bone, the modifier)